chrira/container-platform-know-how/openshift/templates/templates.md

 ### unrecognized type: int32

+Problems with numeric types like int32, int64, ...

 ```bash
 Error from server: unrecognized type: int32
 ```

-Problem with numeric values, see [Parametrize numeric values](#parametrize-numeric-values).
+To solve this issues, see [Parametrize numeric values](#parametrize-numeric-values).